Flowchart Guide to Working in Europe

-To help MU members with the increased administration, we have compiled a flowchart for musicians travelling to the EU – either solo or in groups – to assist in making sure you have the correct documentation prior to setting off.
-Both contain links to useful online resources.
+To help MU members with the increased administration, we have compiled an interactive flowchart for musicians travelling to the EU – either solo or in groups – to assist in making sure you have the correct documentation prior to setting off.
+The flochart guid contains links to useful online resources.

 It is absolutely vital to be as well prepared as possible.